 New Jersey law also recognizes something called rehabilitative alimony.
 If you were married for less than 20 years and forewent or abandoned a career or education to support the marriage, a judge may order alimony or spousal support for a period of time to allow you to acquire skills with which to earn a living.
 This type of alimony may cover the costs of tuition to go back to school or to attend another training program, as well as your living expenses during the time you’re rehabilitating.

 New Jersey once had a reputation for being at least somewhat alimony-friendly.
 Courts were free to order forever spousal support under a variety of circumstances.
 The 2014 alimony reform has simplified the issue in some respects, setting out some definitive rules.
 In other respects, it’s complicated things.
 If you are facing an alimony situation, consult with an experienced matrimonial attorney to find out how the 2014 legislation affects you.
 Peter Van Aulen has been certified by the New Jersey Supreme Court as a Matrimonial Attorney and has twenty-three years’ experience as a family law attorney.
-Call him today for free comprehensive in office consultation at (201) 845-7400.
+Call him today for a free initial consultation at (201) 845-7400.